Ciano1996/AuctionMechanism/README.md

 ```
 ### FIND AUCTION BY CATEGORY

+/*TEST 6-1: findAuctionByCategory()
+     * @result multiple peers creates multiple auctions and some of them wants to check what belongs to a certain category
+     * */

 ```
     /*TEST 6-1: findAuctionByCategory()
      * @result multiple peers creates multiple auctions and some of them wants to check what belongs to a certain category